7 Delicious Fruits You Should Try In Brunei [Including Durian]

 Durian (King Of Fruits)

 Durian has earned the nickname “King of Fruits” for good reason.
-The reputation is based on its large size, the unique appearance of its exterior, a pungent scent and polarizing taste.
-Durian is a rare fruit which must be experienced to be truly understood.
+The reputation is based on its large size, unique appearance, pungent scent and polarizing taste.
+Durian is a rare fruit that must be experienced to be truly understood.
 Today, durian is found in various Southeast Asian countries, from Myanmar to Indonesia.
-The Gadong Night Market in Bandar Seri Begawan is a great place to try durian for your first time due to availability, price and variety.
+Gadong Night Market in Bandar Seri Begawan is a top spot to try durian for your first time due to availability, price and variety.

 Map of Southeast Asia.
 Can you find Brunei?